stekycz/restful-api-testing/chapters/04-details-about-api-blueprint-and-dredd.md

 #### Request and Response

 Every action consists of a request and its response.
-I highly recomend to specify at least one request and response per action because it is an example in general.
+I highly recomend to specify at least one request and response per action as an example.
 You can also specify more requests and responses for each action however you should create a name for the others.
-The original request/response pair does not need a name.
-I it is very important to show differencies which depends on the request parameters so it will be visible how `Accept` header changes the response.
+The original request/response pair does not need any name.
+I it is very important to show the differencies which depends on request parameters so it will be visible how `Accept` header changes the response.

 ```
 # Group